pammu453/pammu453/README.md

 MERN Stack developer
 --------------------

-MERN Stack The MERN Stack is a popular JavaScript stack used for building modern web applications.
+The MERN Stack is a popular JavaScript stack used for building modern web applications.
 It's an acronym that stands for: MongoDB: A NoSQL database that stores data in a flexible, JSON-like format.
 Express.js: A lightweight web application framework for Node.js, used for building web applications and APIs.
-React: A JavaScript library for building user interfaces, particularly single-page applications.
+React.js: A JavaScript library for building user interfaces, particularly single-page applications.
 Node.js: A JavaScript runtime environment that executes JavaScript code server-side.

 * 🌍  I'm based in India, Karnataka, 591317
 * 🖥️  See my portfolio at [My Portfolio](http://changeme.com)